It’s true that people write the advice they need to hear, and I’ll be the first to admit I haven’t been the perfect model for a happy writer.

 I don’t have to be famous.
 I want to be known.
-And I’ve been blessed for the last six months as readers have encountered that book and told me, I see you.
+And I’ve been blessed as readers have encountered that book and told me, I see you.
 I enjoyed that.
 This made me cry.
 This made me laugh.

 All you can control is your reaction to what the world gives you.
 And I’m choosing to view it in a positive light, and to treasure the details.